COVID-19 is having a profound effect on many, both personally and professionally.

 As we forge a path forward together, Xsolis is working to listen, evolve, and deliver on hospitals’ needs in several ways:

 Keeping your needs supported

 Our organization has been at heightened operational capacity throughout this challenging period and continues to provide intelligence into Utilization Review and Case Management for our clients.
-Our hospital partners in New York and beyond have “utilized CORTEX to identify acute inpatient cases” as well as “identify those at or near discharge” to better manage their capacity.
-The value CORTEX drives in terms of revenue integrity is more important than ever for our clients (“every dollar counts right now”) and we take this responsibility seriously.
+Our hospital partners in New York and beyond have “utilized CORTEX, now known as Dragonfly to identify acute inpatient cases” as well as “identify those at or near discharge” to better manage their capacity.
+The value Dragonfly drives in terms of revenue integrity is more important than ever for our clients (“every dollar counts right now”) and we take this responsibility seriously.
 All our departments, including data science, support, and reporting, are operating at full strength to provide round the clock insight and technical support.
 We have a robust set of systems and processes in place that enable virtually our entire team of employees to work remotely.

 Protecting your new reality

 As staffing challenges continue to arise, Dragonfly helps in two major ways: enabling remote work for staff and improving the efficiency of the staff you have in place.
 As a TX-based client shared: “With the decrease in patient census, my staff is now flexing schedules – Dragonfly has made that reduction in staff easier to deal with the influx in testing requirements, having to send more testing results as well as more referrals and ensuring that the insurance companies have the most up to date and complete information.
 Having this all in one located has decreased the amount of time spent trying to gather all of the info.”